-UPDATE: I recently sold my Contax system in favor of only keeping a minimal amount of gear.
+UPDATE: I sold my Contax system in favor of only keeping a minimal amount of gear.

 I recently picked this one up (a day before the film was discontinued) after having someone shoot me with one while I was speaking in Spain.
 I’ve only shot a few frames with it so far but it’s so fun to create on something so instant and tactile.

-UPDATE: I recently sold my Land Camera in favor of only keeping a minimal amount of gear.
+UPDATE: I sold my Land Camera in favor of only keeping a minimal amount of gear.

 Hello, gorgeous.
 This was the first lens I fell in love with.
 Something about this length feels so real, and lively to me.
-It pretty much never comes off of my camera.
+Great for documentary style work!

-This one has been slowly edging out the 35L over the past few years.
+This one is my favorite lens for solid portraits that isolate the subject.
 I’ve heard that there are less sharp copies out there (google will help you figure out what to look for), but I didn’t get one and I couldn’t be happier with this lens.
 This one only comes off of my camera when I need more length (in which case I’ll grab the next lens).